-17. When can a service provider apply simplified CDD measures?
+23. When can a service provider apply simplified CDD measures?

-Article 10, paragraph 1 of the AML/CFT State Ordinance describes types of customers that constitute a lower risk of money laundering and terrorist financing.
-A simplified CDD regime applies to customers so designated.
-They consist primarily of service providers governed by the AML/CFT State Ordinance or equivalent legislation and customers with a specific legal status.
-In addition, article 10, paragraph 2 of the AML/CFT State Ordinance states a number of products for which a simplified regime may be applied.
+Article 10, paragraph 1 of the AML/CFT State Ordinance describes types of customers and transactions carried out by the customer that constitute a lower risk for money laundering and terrorist financing, and thus require the service provider to apply simplified CDD measures.
+These type of customers consist primarily of service providers governed by the AML/CFT State

+Ordinance or equivalent legislation and customers with a specific legal status.

 - AML/CFT State Ordinance: article 10

-- AML/CFT Handbook: Section 3.11
+- AML/CFT Handbook: Section 5.1

-- Ministerial Regulation recognized stock exchanges AML/CFT State Ordinance (Regeling erkende
+- Regulation designated stock exchanges AML/CFT State Ordinance (Regeling erkende

 - aandelenbeurzen LWTF) (2011, no. 66)

-18. How to determine whether you can proceed with applying CDD measures?
+24. How to determine whether you can proceed with applying simplified CDD measures?

-Service providers should gather sufficient data to assess whether a customer meets the requirements for a simplified regime.
+Service providers should gather sufficient data to assess whether a customer meets the requirements for a simplified CDD regime.
 The service provider may ask for an extract from the trade register, entries in public registers, or other public listings.

 Monitoring of these business relationships is always necessary to assess whether the account is indeed used for the reasons specified.
-If, for instance, there are indications that the customer is, or risks being involved in money laundering or terrorist financing, then the institution must perform a full CDD review.
+If, for instance, there are indications that the customer is, involved in money laundering or terrorist financing, then the institution must perform a full CDD review.

-The institution also should assess whether the account is held and used by the customer for his/her own use.
-For instance, credit institutions sometimes hold an account in their own name with another institution, but the funds in that account are from the credit institution's customer or group of customers and the transactions are carried out for the account and risk of that customer or group of customers.
-In these cases, the institution should consider whether the purpose of article 10 of the AML/CFT State Ordinance (i.e., simplified CDD due to low risk) is still being met or whether the institution must observe the provisions of article 3 of the AML/CFT State Ordinance vis-à-vis the customer(s) for whose account and risk it is acting or whether the relationship with the other bank must be treated as a higher risk.
+The institution should also assess whether the account is held and used by the customer for his/her own use.
+For instance, credit institutions sometimes hold an account in their own name with another institution, but the funds in that account are from the credit institution's customer or group of customers, and the transactions are carried out for the account and risk of that customer or group of customers.
+In these cases, the institution should consider whether the purpose of article 10 of the AML/CFT State Ordinance (i.e., simplified CDD due to low risk) is still being met or whether the institution must observe the provisions of article 3 of the AML/CFT State Ordinance vis-à-vis the customer(s) for whose account and risk it is acting, or whether the relationship with the other bank must be treated as a higher risk.